Chronopolis-Digital-Preservation/chronopolis-docker-compose/README.md

 ```
 mv chronopolis-docker-compose chronopolis-core
 ```
-The build scripts are meant to work with bash, so...
+The build scripts are meant to work with bash, so if you are on a Mac, or aren't sure...run that shell...
 ```
 bash
 ```